 For close to 15 years this was my home, and adventure photography was my job.
 In fact, the ski resort of Whistler Blackcomb actually made a short video about my life in the Whistler valley, which you can view in this previous post if you want to see some shots of me on the job.

 Although my photographic interests have broadened since I recently moved to the Yukon, I still love to capture adventurous people doing wild things in wild places.
 Just take a look at the under-ice freediving photo further down this page for example.
-I took that shot while freediving under the Yukon ice just four days before I sat down to write this post.
+I took that shot while freediving under the Yukon ice just a few days before I sat down to write the first version of this post.

 Why am I telling you all this?